mbusdev/mbus-backend-dev/README.md

 [here](https://firebase.google.com/docs/admin/setup#initialize_the_sdk_in_non-google_environments) to create a service account key file.
 Place this file into `secrets/` and point `GOOGLE_APPLICATION_CREDENTIALS` to it.

+Some additional resources for iOS [here](https://firebase.flutter.dev/docs/messaging/apple-integration/).
+Make sure that the firebase project is configured with the same app id as xcode.

 ## Running the Backend

 To run the backend, run `npm start`.